Immediate notice to vacate

 The rental provider can give an immediate notice to vacate:

-- is destroyed or unfit to live in [section 91ZL]
+- If the property is destroyed or unfit to live in [section 91ZL]

 - caused serious damage, either deliberately or recklessly [section 91ZI]